Speaking Science Improv Series

 Luverne Seifert, Dept. of Theater, Arts and Dance

 Dario Tangelson, Professional Actor, Theater Department and Guthrie Theater

 Come to one session, or come to them all!

 * Each session must be registered for separately.

-** November 27th session will be in Wilson Library on the West Bank
+** November 27th session will be in the Wilson Research Collaboration Studio on the West Bank

 No!
 All U of M graduate students, faculty and researchers are welcome regardless of discipline.